If you run a tutoring business, you should have a contract between you and your students. A well-drafted tutoring contract will clarify:

 Code of Conduct

-Your tutoring contract should also explain how you will carry out your ethical responsibilities as a tutoring agency.
+Your tutoring contract should also explain your ethical responsibilities as a tutoring agency.
 Agencies and individual tutors who are members of the Australian Tutoring Association abide by a Code of Conduct that obliges them to use their:

 - resources for the best educational outcomes for students;

-- teaching and learning practices to enhance student’s self-esteem and confidence to learn; and
+- teaching and learning practises to enhance student’s self-esteem and confidence to learn; and

 - skills to help students improve in the subjects in which they receive tuition.

-Again, you must strike a balance between the warranties and promises you make to students about the services and outcomes you provide, while also limiting your liability to the greatest extent possible.
+A lawyer can help you strike a balance between the warranties and promises you make to students about the services and outcomes you provide while limiting your liability to the greatest extent possible.

 5. Termination

-Your tutoring contract should set out what happens if either you or your student wants to terminate the contract.
+Your tutoring contract should set out the process if you or your student wants to terminate the contract.

 For example, you must consider if: